Working for People with Sight Loss

 • The UN Convention on the Rights of Persons with Disabilities (UNCRPD) signed by Ireland, supports the right of people with disabilities to travel independently.

-• NCBI continues to argue that people who are living with sight loss, regardless of their location, should have access to suitable public transport to support independent living.
+• Vision Ireland continues to argue that people who are living with sight loss, regardless of their location, should have access to suitable public transport to support independent living.

 • These services should support a person living with sight loss to access essential services, such as education and employment, and access to wider amenities that can have a positive impact on their health and well-being such as local parks, walking trails, and public spaces for socializing.